 For a long time I lived in Step Number Five.
 I lived towards and through discomfort and anxiety, like I was wading through a crocodile infested mote trying desperately to get to the castle on the other side, to the girl who looked the part.

-I thought I had to work my butt off to be worthy of…something.
+I thought I had to work my butt off to be worthy of something.
 I was hyperaware of the privileges I had: higher education, a stable family, the freedom to choose, the chance to prove myself.
-I made an unusually great effort to pay off a debt I felt I owed the world for being on it.
+I made an unusually great effort to pay off a debt I felt I owed the world for being in it.

 I need to listen more: to myself, to the world around me, to Bowie especially.
-When he changed, it was thrilling.
+When he changed, it was thrilling, not painful.
+Not on principle, anyway.
 The song is upbeat for a reason.